CUMMINS INC. DEFERRED COMPENSATION PLAN

 Section 9.05 Other Plans.
 Amounts and benefits paid under the Plan shall not be considered compensation to the Participant for purposes of computing any benefits to which he may be entitled under any other pension or retirement plan maintained by an Employer.

-This Restatement of Cummins Inc. Deferred Compensation Plan has been approved by the Company's duly authorized officer, acting on behalf of the Company, on this 15th day of February, 2021.
+This Restatement of Cummins Inc. Deferred Compensation Plan has been signed by the Company's duly authorized officer, acting on behalf of the Company, on this 1st day of July, 2014.

 Name: Jill E. Cook